niharvanjaraRIT/Intuit-Challenge-2017/README.md

 The number of unique “auth_ids” found were 100 which corroborates the fact that there are 100 users.
 640 different days were found in the period of two years when the users made the purchases.
 100 unique vendors were found.
 Date was dropped from the dataframes as there were too many days and grouping users based on date did not give much information besides the time periods of purchases made.

 To identify lifestyles of users the only attribute valuable in this scenario is “Vendor” and the associated “Amount” spent on each vendor.
 Hence the tables were grouped based on the distinct vendors.
-Once grouped based on vendor sum of the amounts were for each distinct vendor, giving the total amount of money spent on each vendor for a period of two years.
+Once grouped based on vendor, sum of the amounts were taken for each distinct vendor, giving the total amount of money spent on each vendor for a period of two years.

 Hence now the tables were transformed such that it consisted of one row (unique user) and the columns now represented the 100 vendors.
 Hence there were now 100 tables of dimensions 1 x 100.
 Values in the table where users did not purchase the product were filled with 0.
 The 100 transformed tables of size 1x100 were merged to create a new table of size 100 x 100 where every row is now a unique user and every column is a feature.
 Even though the size of the dataset is reduced and merged to one table there still are too many features which still makes it difficult to differentiate users efficiently.